-As an essential service, our Funeral home remains open.
+Our Funeral home remains open and you are welcome.
 We are determined to provide the best care and guidance for you at this difficult time.
-During Alert Level 3 we must operate under strict conditions, which are outlined below:

 At Alert Level 1, everyone can return without restriction to work, school, sports and domestic travel, and you can get together with as many people as you want to farewell a loved one at a funeral.

 We welcome you to our facilities and it is our privilege to help you through any difficult times.
 Before and after your visit we will ensure all commonly touched objects and surfaces are cleaned thoroughly.
 We will also keep a record of those who make appointments then attend our facilities, for contact tracing purposes.

 At Alert Level 1 there are controls at the borders for those entering New Zealand, including health screening and testing for all arrivals, and mandatory 14-day managed quarantine or isolation.
 Some individuals may seek an exemption from managed isolation, so they are able to self-isolate at home with loved ones.

 All applications for exemption from managed isolation will now be put through a risk assessment.
 If an application is deemed high risk, it will be declined regardless of the reason for application.
 Criteria that applications will be assessed on include; country of origin, transit through airports, potential exposure events, travel plan to isolation destination, plan for self-isolation, and length of proposed self-isolation.
 These criteria will shift as risk profiles change.